Cardiogenic shock is when the heart has been damaged so much that it is unable to supply enough blood to the organs of the body.

 The most common causes are serious heart complications.
 Many of these occur during or after a heart attack (myocardial infarction).
 These complications include:

 To diagnose cardiogenic shock, a catheter (tube) may be placed in the lung artery (right heart catheterization).
 Tests may show that blood is backing up into the lungs and the heart is not pumping well.

 Other studies may be done to find out why the heart is not working properly.

 Lab tests include:

 Cardiogenic shock is a medical emergency.
-You will need to stay in the hospital, usually in the Intensive Care Unit.
+You will need to stay in the hospital, most often in the Intensive Care Unit.
 The goal of treatment is to find and treat the cause of shock to save your life.

 You may need medicines to increase blood pressure and improve heart function, including:

 These medicines may help in the short-term.
-They are not usually used for a long time.
+They are not often used for a long time.